“`xml

-Want to sign up?
-You’ll need a valid Apple ID and to accept the program agreement on the Apple Beta website.
+Want to jump in?
+You just need a valid Apple ID and a quick click to accept the program agreement on the Apple Beta site.

-alt=’A computer screen displaying the Apple Developer website, with a cursor clicking on the “Sign Up” button’>
+alt=’A computer screen showing the Apple Developer site, with a cursor hovering over the “Sign Up” button’>

-Getting early access to new iOS, macOS, and other Apple software can be fun, but it’s not without risks.
+Getting early access to new iOS, macOS, and other Apple software can be a blast, but there are a few bumps on the road.

-It’s a good idea to back up your data before installing any beta software.
+Always a good idea to back up everything before diving into any beta software!

 Key Takeaways